Kakamotobi/Learned/CSS/css-effects-on-an-element-while-hovering-on-another-element.md.md

 # How to Apply CSS Effects on an Element while Hovering on another Element

 ## Restriction
-The target element (element A) has to be a child of the hovered element (element B) in the HTML.
+The target element (element A) has to be a descendant of the hovered element (element B) in the HTML.

 ## Example
 ```